On the Integral Part of A-Motivic Cohomology: Mixed -motives and their extension modules

 where the last inequality follows from the injectivity of $\iota$.
 All the above inequalities are thus equalities, from which we deduce that $\iota$ is an isomorphism.

-Therefore, we can pursue the square \eqref{eq:square-subisocrystals-of-D} into exact sequences:
+Therefore, we can extend the square \eqref{eq:square-subisocrystals-of-D} into exact sequences:

-where the dashed arrow is the only one making the right-hand square commute.
-By the snake Lemma, it is an isomorphism.
+where the dashed arrow exists and is unique by the cokernel property of the upper right term.
+By the Snake Lemma, it is an isomorphism.
 In particular, $\underline{D}''$ decomposes as a direct sum of pure subisocrystals, and by uniqueness, we deduce that its slope filtration splits.

 The argument for the second part of the statement is similar enough to the first one to be skipped. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:exact-sequence-middl-mixedness}] Suppose $\underline{M}$ and $\underline{M}'$ (resp. $\underline{M}''$) are mixed.
 For $\mu\in \bQ$, let $W_{\mu}M':=W_{\mu}M\cap M'$ and $W_{\mu}M'':=f(W_{\mu}M)^{\text{sat}}$, where $f$ is the epimorphism $\underline{M}\twoheadrightarrow \underline{M}''$.
 They are canonically endowed with $A$-motive structures denoted by $W_{\mu}\underline{M}'$ and $W_{\mu}\underline{M}''$ respectively, and our task is to prove that $(W_{\mu}\underline{M}')_{\mu}$ and $(W_{\mu}\underline{M}'')_{\mu}$ satisfy the property of Definition \ref{eq:weight-filtration}.